Photo by: Maddie Benbenek

 My philosophy was that writers and photographers do not publish in a vacuum.
 Journalism is not just a classroom activity.
 Their ethical lapses have consequences and the integrity of the rest of the staff should not suffer as a result.

 Advisers have to decide the impact of rules violations on students’ grades and tenure on staff.
 All of this – guidelines and consequences – should be clearly stated in the staff manual.

 Today, Photoshop demands an even more clearly stated set of standards for what is appropriate manipulation of images.

-In their Desktop Publishing kits, Walsworth provides some excellent guidelines on how to prepare images for publication.
+On yearbookhelp.com, Walsworth provides some excellent guidelines on how to prepare images for publication.
 These guidelines give a step-by-step approach to managing resolution of the image, cropping, tonal adjustments, and sharpness to make photos look good on the yearbook spread.

 However, bright kids already have discovered the ease with which Photoshop allows them to replace heads on bodies in pictures or place individuals in a different setting.
 Missed the bus for the field trip to the zoo?
 Simple, a zoo background and students shot at school and COB’ed can easily be blended.

 It simply is not ethical.
 And just as truth has a permeating effect, so does dishonesty.
 Once you allow such manipulation to be passed off as legitimate photojournalism, it will be hard to get that genie back in the bottle.

 Here is an example of some Ethical Guidelines from selected professional organizations:

 Photographs are trusted by our readers to be an accurate recording of an event.
 Alteration of photographs in a way so as to mislead, confuse or otherwise misrepresent the accuracy of those events is strictly prohibited.

 The Kansas City Star